-A paper commissioned by Leonardo Energy in 2007 ‘Pan – European Power Quality Survey’ contains estimations that EU Industry annual loses reach €150bn due to power quality issues (Jonathan Manson, 2007).
+A paper commissioned by Leonardo Energy in 2008 ‘Pan – European Power Quality Survey’ contains estimations that EU Industry annual loses reach €150bn due to power quality issues.
 The paper includes results from 62 participants in eight different countries.

 Another report compiled in 2001 ‘The Cost of Power Disturbances to Industrial and Digital Economy Companies’ estimated that $45.7 billion was being lost annually in these sectors in the USA (David Lineweber, 2001).
 Lineweber looks in detail at the different types of power disturbances, the approach to assessing costs, the cost of individual and aggregate power outages and the cost of power quality phenomena.
 The paper although relatively dated gives a very good breakdown as to how the implications of power quality and reliability can be assessed for a certain area of US industry.

-In my role at Premium Power I deal with power quality issues every day.
+At Premium Power we deal with power quality issues every day.
 Often, power quality problems arrive with the installation of an energy saving programme.
 One such example occurred in Ireland where a large pharmaceutical plant installed a number of variable speed drives in a certain area of the plant.
 This resulted in substantial increase of harmonic distortion on the power supply to the high value vial filling process.
 Multiple zero crossings of the sine wave resulted in failures of power supplies of the control equipment, which caused production stoppages and over €2 million loss of product.
 Harmonic filtering has since been installed to prevent any repeat occurrences.

 Some of the many mitigation techniques that can be utilised to correct power quality issues are: